Complete your application by June 1st, 2021 and receive $1000 off your Fall 2021 class. *Available to new entering Fall 2021 graduate students.

 Edgewood College is committed to making a life-changing education more affordable and accessible to more people than ever before.
-As part of the Graduate Affordability Promise, courses in the Bilingual Education licensure program are now $589 per credit.

 In response to a critical need in Wisconsin schools, Edgewood College has redesigned our tuition structure, allowing for a significant reduction in graduate tuition for our Bilingual Education license certification program.
 This cost reduction offers you one of the most competitively priced ways to complete these licenses in the state.